 - How the considered options could get you closer to your goal

-Research Multiple Masterminds
+Research Multiple Mastermind Groups

-Before putting blind faith into the facilitator, find at least two other alternatives.
+Before putting blind faith in the facilitator, find at least two other alternatives.
 Usually, if the program does require a larger investment, you’ll get to speak to the leader of the group, first.
 Come to the meeting with prepared questions, use your instincts, and make the best decision for yourself.

 Know the Expectations

 Since it’s a key component of strong relationship-building, setting expectations is a two-way street.
-For this reason, it’s important for the facilitator to talk about what you can expect from them and from the group, as well.
+For this reason, it’s important to meet with the facilitator to talk about what you can expect from them and from the group, as well.
 This might look like taking time to explain details about the type of support you’ll receive and how often.
 If they don’t cover something you have a question about, don’t be afraid to ask about roles and responsibilities.

 In summary, before making a final decision, know what you, the other group members, and the facilitator are all accountable for.
 This helps prevent conflict, dissatisfaction, and even potential dismissal from the group.

-The Biggest Takeaway of Joining a Mastermind
+The Biggest Takeaway of Joining a Mastermind Group